-Users can select the user account they want to log in with, which may require a password, depending on how a game master has configured the users in the game world.
+Users can select the user account they want to log in with, which may require an access key, depending on how a game master has configured the users in the game world.

 Once a world has been created it will be placed into the list of available game worlds in the Game World tab of the Foundry main menus.
 The Edit World button opens the edit world dialog which allows you to change certain details about the game world such as the title, background image, next session date and time, and the world description.

 You cannot change the game data path or game system once the game world has been created.